acteng/atip-data-prep/README.md

 To run this:

 1. Get `england-latest.osm.pbf` from Geofabrik.
 The `split_uk_osm.sh` script above does this.
-2. Run `cd layers; ./generate_layers.py --osm_input=../england-latest.osm.pbf --education --hospitals --mrn --srn --parliamentary_constituencies --combined_authorities --local_authority_districts --local_planning_authorities --sports_spaces --railway_stations --bus_routes --crossings --cycle_parking --cycle_paths --ncn --wards --vehicle_counts --pct --local_authorities_for_sketcher --transport_authorities_for_sketcher --trams --road_noise`
+2. Run `cd layers; ./generate_layers.py --osm_input=../england-latest.osm.pbf --education --hospitals --mrn --srn --parliamentary_constituencies --combined_authorities --local_authority_districts --local_planning_authorities --sports_spaces --railway_stations --bus_routes --crossings --cycle_parking --cycle_paths --ncn --wards --vehicle_counts --pct --local_authorities_for_sketcher --transport_authorities_for_sketcher --trams --road_noise --rights_of_way`
 3. Pick an arbitrary version number, and upload the files: `for x in output/*; do aws s3 cp --dry $x s3://atip.uk/layers/v1/; done`

 If you're rerunning the script for the same output, you may need to manually delete the output files from the previous run.